hestiaAI/hestialabs-experiences/manifests/README.md

     * - A SQL query
     * - A postprocessor (defined in postprocessors.js)
     * - A parameter name (if necessary), and for sql pipelines a parameter key used in the query (prefixed with :)
-    * - An array of visualizations to show
+    * - A visualization name
     * - A data table
     * - A title
     * - A text description